Oh Naomi Naomi. It’s hard to believe that you are 42 with that fabulous figure and lovely face. The hair on the other hand is another matter.

 But it all went downhill pretty sharpish after that.
 I’m sure you all remember seeing the bald shots from a couple of years back?

 When it comes to hair extensions in general, I certainly don’t think it’s all doom and gloom.
-When used sensibly, they can be a part of any good regimen and I have used them myself with great success.
-There are a few things I have learned though.
+When used sensibly, they can be a part of any good regimen and

 1. Any kind of braiding should be done with a light hand.
 If you usually have someone else braid your hair, it shoud never, ever feel tight.
 If it does, take it out immediately.
 I’m sure most of us would be happier dealing with the added expense of redoing a weave every month than dealing with bald patches.